gregstein/HD-To-TC/README.md

 This tool will convert Age of Empires II HD to The Conquerors and create a seperate installation folder.
 You can also auto configure Voobly to start playing multiplayer instantly.

 Features:
+- Performs better than Compatibility Patch ( No display errors, no missing fonts, and many other issues that some HD players usually encounter while using compatibility patch for Voobly.)
 - Fully functional challenging AIs are included such as (Barbarians, The_Unknown, Gandalf)
 - Game Massively Optimized to perform as fast as possible.
 - Auto-Configure Voobly to start playing multiplayer instantly without any hassle.